-Local Rural History and Family History Research.
-I may well be able to help you in these two subject areas.
-Each enquiry if taken on, will be individually tailored to the request of the client.
+Local and Rural History Research.
+I may well be able to help you in this respect.
+Each enquiry if taken on, would be individually tailored to the request of the client.

 Illustrated Talks.
 These can last for 45 to 60 minutes depending on what the client requires.
 Talks are carried out using a laptop using a PowerPoint presentation format.
 For best results a large screen - as many venues now possess, is by far the best.
 Please note that I do not now possess a projector!

 Contact Monty for more details

 A selection of images from Monty’s illustrated talks:

 Other websites of interest: